-Managing your time is nothing more than an exercise of assigning the right importance and priority to the right items, and then putting them first.
+Managing your time is nothing more than an exercise of assigning the proper importance and priority to the correct items and then putting them first.

 That is where the difference between urgency and importance becomes apparent.
 Urgency pulls you to do something because the consequences of not doing it are clear.
 With importance, although you can set it at an intellectual level, you will have a difficult time setting it up at an emotional level.

-So, the first step to managing your time is to prioritize the things in your life by their importance.
+So, the first step to managing your time is prioritizing the things in your life by their importance.
 Forget about the urgency for a moment.
 Urgent stuff will grab you by the throat.
 You want to put your focus on the importance for a moment.